ASNR-fr/CALINS/README.md

 One function exists per similarity index.
 Implemented indices are:
 - E
 - C<sub>k</sub>
-- SS overlap index (CEA formula)
+- G (CEA formula)
-- SS overlap index (Mariya BROVCHENKO formula)
+- Shared Sensitivities overlap index (Mariya BROVCHENKO formula)

 These functions take as input at least two sensitivity vectors and a covariance matrix for C<sub>k</sub> calculations.
 Sensitivity data can either be a SDF-file path, or *Case* object (presented below), but not preconstructed *numpy* vectors.